 For students enrolled in the professional program, longer classes or multiple courses, discounts may apply.

 What You'll Learn

 You'll be asked to bring a jacket calico test garment ( a “toile”) to class made from a commercial pattern.
 The toile is fitted and the pattern adapted for use with the desired interlinings, linings and trims.
 There's no need to complete pockets or lining on the toile, as those details are completed later on the finished garment.
 Tailoring uses a large number of steps and to aid the student a reference book is recommended and followed in class.

-On enrolment students receive information concerning the reference book, suitable patterns, and where to source suitable materials.
-Fine wool, cotton, linen and hemp fabrics are available for order from the college and these options will be made available to students during the first session.
+On enrolment, you'll receive information about reference books, suitable patterns and where to source suitable materials.
+Fine wool, cotton, linen and hemp fabrics are available for order from the college and these options will be made available to you during the first session.

 - Analysis of the features of a well fitting jacket

 - Discussion concerning the technical aspects of interlining techniques and finishes used when constructing a jacket